-CHICAGO, Sept.
-27, 2019 (GLOBE NEWSWIRE) -- Xeris Pharmaceuticals, Inc. (XERS), a specialty pharmaceutical company leveraging its novel technology platforms to develop and commercialize ready-to-use injectable and infusible drug formulations, today announced that on September 25, 2019, the Compensation Committee of Xeris’ Board of Directors granted non-qualified stock options for an aggregate of 4,000 shares of its common stock to one new employee under Xeris’ Inducement Equity Plan.
+CHICAGO, Aug.
+02, 2019 (GLOBE NEWSWIRE) -- Xeris Pharmaceuticals, Inc. (XERS), a specialty pharmaceutical company leveraging its novel technology platforms to develop and commercialize ready-to-use injectable and infusible drug formulations, today announced that on July 31, 2019, the Compensation Committee of Xeris’ Board of Directors granted non-qualified stock options for an aggregate of 1,500 shares of its common stock to 2 new employees under Xeris’ Inducement Equity Plan.

 Xeris’ Inducement Equity Plan is used exclusively for the grant of equity awards to individuals who were not previously employed by Xeris or one of its subsidiaries as an inducement material to such individual's entering into employment with Xeris or one of its subsidiaries, pursuant to Rule 5635(c)(4) of the NASDAQ Listing Rules.
 The non-qualified stock options will vest 25% on the first anniversary of the grant with the remaining 75% vesting in thirty-six equal monthly installments thereafter, subject to the employees’ continued employment with Xeris or one of its subsidiaries.
 The non-qualified stock options are subject to the terms and conditions of Xeris’ Inducement Equity Plan and forms of award agreements covering the grants.